Table 1 - Command Line Tools to run your GWAS

 cd Change directories If you only enter cd without an absolute or relative path, it will change to your home directory; Entering cd .. will change your current directory to the parent folder; Entering cd with an absolute or relative path will change the directory to the respective folder

-nextflow run genepi/nf-gwas -c <nextflow.config> -r v1.0.0 –profile singularity Will run the gwas pipeline Adding -bg will continue to run the pipeline even if you close the command line; Adding -resume will continue the pipeline with the files that have already been generated by a run of the same config file (e.g. if you only change the settings for the annotation files, it does not have to rerun the whole pipeline); Exchange <nextflow.config> with the name of your config file; Version of the pipeline is adapted simply by changing the version (v1.0.0); Instead of singularity also dockerand slurm are currently available
+nextflow run genepi/nf-gwas -c <nextflow.config> -r v1.X.X –profile singularity Will run the gwas pipeline Adding -bg will continue to run the pipeline even if you close the command line; Adding -resume will continue the pipeline with the files that have already been generated by a run of the same config file (e.g. if you only change the settings for the annotation files, it does not have to rerun the whole pipeline); Exchange <nextflow.config> with the name of your config file; Version of the pipeline is adapted simply by changing the version (v1.X.X); Instead of singularity also dockerand slurm are currently available

 htop Will display the current processes that are running Hit q to quit